drug-design/course/docs/chapters/molecular-properties.md

 ### Importance of the 3D Molecular Geometries
 *[nce]: New Chemical Entity: a compound not previously described.

-The following pages illustrate the relationships between the 3D molecular geometry of molecules with various properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/importance-3d-molecular-geometries-1a97f673'><i class='fa fa-play' aria-hidden='true'></i></button>The following pages illustrate the relationships between the 3D molecular geometry of molecules with various properties.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer